MainaKarl/pokemon_qubo_project/README.md

 ## Dependencies
 - `requests`: For fetching data from the PokéAPI.
 - `numpy`: For matrix and numerical computations.
+- `matplotlib`: For generating visualizations (heatmaps and bar charts).

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.